How to make your Reservation

 More information regarding entry requirements can be found at our Tourist Visa Information Page or with IATA Travel Centre.
 As these requirements may change at short notice, please use this only as a guide, and reconfirm all information with the consulate of the countries you’ll be visiting.

 Information regarding immunizations can be found on the website of the Center for Disease Control (wwwnc.cdc.gov).
 You are strongly encouraged to consult a physician.

 In cases of groups of less than 10 passengers, intercity transport may be on regularly scheduled first class intercity coaches or planes.
-In such cases, a guide/driver will escort you from your hotel/sightseeing to the coach station or airport and assist with check-in.
+In such cases, a guide/driver will escort you from your hotel/sightseeing to the coach station or airport and may assist with check-in.
 Another qualified guide will await your arrival at your destination, and will assist with transfer to your hotel.
-Dates for tours are guaranteed; however, should a group consist of only 1 passenger, Single Traveler fees may apply.
+Dates for tours are generally guaranteed; however, should a group consist of only 1 passenger, Single Traveler fees may apply.

 Tour Price Does Not Include